 Registration, abstract submission and booking (including payment by credit card) commences on Tuesday 23rd July 2019.
 Abstract submission closes at midnight on Friday 20th September 2019.
 After this date registration will incur an additional service charge of €50.
 The final deadline for registration is Friday 15th November 2019.
 No refunds will be available after the final deadline.
-Note: there is a maximum limit the the number of delegates the Annual Meeting can accomodate, therefore registration will be closed when this limit is reached.
+Note: there is a maximum limit on the number of delegates the Annual Meeting can accommodate, therefore registration will be closed when this limit is reached.

 |Registration, abstract and booking opens||Tuesday 23rd July 2019|

 |Early-bird pricing ends||Friday 20th September 2019|

 Registration, abstract submission, booking and payment (by credit or debit card) will be through online forms available on the Palaeontological Association website.
 Please note that all prices will be given in euro (€/EUR).
 Accommodation must be booked separately (see below).
 Early registration is €120 for ordinary and retired members; €75 for students; and €175 for non-members.
 Registration includes the full registration package, lunch and tea/coffee/biscuits from Thursday through to Friday.